openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

  * @param[in] addr start address of the region, must be page aligned
  * @param[in] length size in bytes of page multiples.
  * @param[in] prot permissions bitwise OR of following with:
- *        - EMA_PROT_READ: Pages may be read.
+ *        - SGX_EMA_PROT_READ: Pages may be read.
- *        - EMA_PROT_WRITE: Pages may be written.
+ *        - SGX_EMA_PROT_WRITE: Pages may be written.
- *        - EMA_PROT_EXECUTE: Pages may be executed.
+ *        - SGX_EMA_PROT_EXECUTE: Pages may be executed.
  *
  * @param[in] type page type, one of the following
- *       - EMA_PAGE_TYPE_TCS: TCS page
+ *       - SGX_EMA_PAGE_TYPE_TCS: TCS page
  *       - -1: no page type change, keep the original type *
- * @retval 0 on success.
+ * @retval 0 The operation was successful.
- * @retval EACCES if original page type can not be changed to target type.
+ * @retval EACCES Original page type can not be changed to target type.
- * @retval EINVAL if the memory region was not allocated or outside enclave or other invalid parameters.
+ * @retval EINVAL The memory region was not allocated or outside enclave or other invalid parameters.
- * @retval EPERM if the request permissions are not allowed, e.g., by target page type or
+ * @retval EPERM The request permissions are not allowed, e.g., by target page type or
  *               SELinux policy, or target page type is no allowed by this API, e.g., PT_TRIM,
  *               PT_SS_FIRST, PT_SS_REST.
  */